Apjjm/EncounterTool/readme.md

 |Change map  |p / R3                   |

 ### Changing how it looks
- - You can make all encounters visible by enabling `verbose_mode` on Overlay
  - You can change the style of the boxes drawn by increasing `box_style` on Overlay

 ### Using FF4FE encounter finder